-Since an early age I have been fascinated by CHANGE: how do people choose to lead the lives they lead instead of others?
+Since an early age I have been fascinated by change: how do people choose to lead the lives they live instead of others?
 Why do some people break out of old patterns and unhealthy families, while others end up perpetuating hurt and abuse?
 How can we develop a better understanding of what truly matters…and go after it?

 These and other questions took me onto a path of deep learning: no matter where I was or how much money I had, I always pursued books, people and opportunities to go deeper.
 Not just intellectual or information-based knowledge, but true transformational and experiential learning.
 Within a few months of implementing my own approach to changing careers, I found a job at a tech company, where I built a marketing team and achieved record results.
 I grew my income exponentially in just a couple of years, and my career grew fast – I made it all the way to Marketing Director in record time.

 Now, thanks to my many years of teaching, facilitating workshops and trainings, working in marketing and branding, and studying philosophy, psychology and spirituality, I developed a unique and effective program to figure out how to use what you already know to do something new.
 I called it Repurpose Your Purpose.

 These days I live a life anchored in what I value most: living a purposeful life, being surrounded by kind people, and running my business.
 I work with individuals through my one-on-one coaching program, teach a group program to change careers 2-3 times per year, and often organize panel discussion events and share my story and mission (all now online).
 Since 2017, I have taught workshops, spoken in front of thousands of people, organized many events and panel discussions in Los Angeles, and coached individuals and groups from all over the world on career change.
 I also contributed my expertise to a number of online publications, including Glassdoor Blog, CNBC Make It, Bustle, and more.